Quick Answer

 When NOT to Switch to GeoPandas

-Let's start with honesty: GeoPandas isn't a drop-in replacement for ArcPy.
+GeoPandas is not a drop-in replacement for ArcPy.
 If you rely on specific Esri capabilities, migration may create more problems than it solves.

 ESRI TOPOLOGY RULES